Current Deals from AT&T

 In late 2018 AT&T made some changes to its company’s structure.
 Four divisions were created: Communications, WarnerMedia, Latin America, and Advertising & Analytics.
 The AT&T Communications segment included Mobility (wireless service and equipment), Entertainment Group (video, broadband), and Business Wireline.
 WarnerMedia, formerly Time Warner, included Turner Broadcasting, Warner Bros., and Home Box Office.
 The Latin America segment provided entertainment and wireless services outside of the U.S. The Advertising & Analytics segment, Xandr, was responsible for advertising services.

-Finding the Right AT&T Internet Plan for You
+Finding the Right AT&T Internet Plans for You

 AT&T INTERNET 100